alex-haozheng/cs326_final_epsilon/docs/final.md

 ## Ben
   - layout of dining hall cards in unique.html, index.html, unique.css, index.css
+  - created logo for the site and added to each html page
   - filter, getResults, display helper, initialize in index.js
   - getUnique, display helper in unique.js
   - set up passport and minicrypt in server.js, integrated them into the /login and /register endpoints